Get These KPIs in Order and Upgrade Your Business

 How much does it cost you to get a new customer?
 Advertising is an expensive business.
 Are the advertising channels you are using producing the results you need.
 Take your marketing budget for a month and check it against the number of new customers you gained during the same period.
 This is a quick way to see how much each of those customers cost you.
 Now you can compare that with how much each customer spends with your company.

 How much money do you make from each of your customers?
 If you want your business to grow the most effective way to do that is by increasing the amount of money that you receive from each customer.
 You can do this through cross-selling, and up-selling.
-To put it another way, every time your customer buys a product they should be given the option to upgrade their choice, or to purchase additional add-on services to enhance their experience, and to maximise your revenue.
+To put it another way, every time your customer buys a product they should be given the option to upgrade their choice or to purchase additional add-on services to enhance their experience and to maximize your revenue.

 What is the total value of each customer?
 Study your business churn rate and the average revenue gained from each customer each month.
 This will show you the lifetime value of your average customer.
 This is very useful to know, especially when compared with the average cost of acquiring the customer in the first place.